cloudmesh/cloudmesh-mpi/doc/chapters/slurm/tutorial/index.md

 srun hostname | sort
 ```

-After pasting the contents, exit nano by using `Ctrl + X` and type `y`
-and press `Enter`.
 You can execute the batch script by running the
 following:

 ```bash